raamana/hiwenet/docs/paper.md

 # Summary

 Network-level analysis of various features, especially if it can be individualized for a single-subject, is proving to be a valuable tool in many applications[@Raamana170381; @evans2013networks; @palaniyappan2015abnormalities; @tijms2012similarity; @xu2017abnormalities; @raamana2015thickness; @lerch2006mapping; @he2007small].
 This package extracts single-subject (individualized, or intrinsic) networks from node-wise data by computing the edge weights based on histogram distance between the distributions of values within each node.
+Input features could be from any modality (fMRI, MEG, EEG, eye-tracking), so long as they can be turned into numbers.
 Individual nodes could be an ROI or a patch or a cube, or any other unit of relevance in your application.
 This is a great way to take advantage of the full distribution of values available within each node, relative to the simpler use of averages (or another summary statistic).

 Rough scheme of computation is shown below:

 ![illustration](illustration.png)

 ## Note on applicability and target audience